Traditional (American) Tattoos

 Traditional American tattoos use bold black outlines, a limited saturated colour palette, and iconic subjects — anchors, roses, swallows, hearts — passed down through the Sailor Jerry lineage.

-Traditional (American) artists
+Traditional tattoo artists

 The Golden Rose tattoo